pandabar/perceptionL1/README.md

 **Scripts:** they calculate the relevant statistics and plot graphs for each continuum.

-**Stimuli:** you can find a modified version of the script I used for creating the stimuli on my other GitHub: pandabar/praat
+**Stimuli:** you can find a modified version of the script I used for creating the stimuli on my other repository: pandabar/praat